neoforge-dev/starter/memory-bank/active-context.md

 ## Current Focus

 ### Backend Testing and Configuration
 We are currently working on testing the backend components of the NeoForge application and fixing configuration issues.
-We've resolved several issues with the test environment setup, including database connectivity and environment variable configuration.
+We've resolved several issues with the test environment setup, including database connectivity and environment variable configuration. **All backend tests must be run using the Docker testing setup to ensure consistent test environments.**

 #### Recently Resolved Issues
 1. Fixed the `secret_key` configuration issue: